FederatedAI/FATE/standalone-deploy/README.md

 There are a few algorithms under [examples](../examples/federatedml-1.x-examples) folder, try them out!

-You can also experience the fateboard access via a browser:
+You can also acess the fateboard via a browser:
 Http://hostip:8080.

-Please ignore the following tips:
+Please ignore the following messages:

 1. debconf: delaying package configuration, since apt-utils is not installed.